shaylafolson/apsa.religion.workshop/readme.md

 [Register to attend here](https://umich.zoom.us/meeting/register/tJwqcemrpzkiGtCCd5xZecFUqoUrJNUTYorN).
 The link is the same for each meeting, and registration is only required one time to attend all meetings.

+Please email Amy Erica Smith (aesmith2@iastate.edu) for access to the papers.

 ## May 25th (2-4pm EDT)
 ### Topic: Race and Racial Attitudes
 1. Mariska Jung (Vrije Universiteit Brussel) - "Islamophobia and Antisemitism Articulated via Animal Politics"